 Contributions to the Intertrust patent portfolio

-From 1996 to 1999 Weber was SVP, Business and Technology Strategy at InterTrust Technologies.
-Weber is a named inventor on more than 25 issued US patents and several foreign counterparts, all but one relating to information security and Digital Rights Management (DRM).
-His DRM-related US patents address, generally speaking, DRM techniques and business models, rights-enabled email, DRM-related backend clearinghouse functions, the use of watermarking to carry DRM control information, and data structures for DRM.
+Weber is a named inventor on 29 issued US patents and several foreign counterparts, all relating to information security and Digital Rights Management (DRM).
+His DRM-related US patents address, without limitation, DRM techniques and business models, rights-enabled email, DRM-related backend clearinghouse functions, the use of watermarking to carry DRM control information, and data structures for DRM.
 He was a major contributor to the Intertrust portfolio that was eventually licensed to Microsoft for nearly a half billion dollars more recently characterized in the Wall Street Journal as a one in a generation billion dollar licensing opportunity.